Shiloh

 Plot

 An abused Beagle puppy runs away from his cruel owner, Judd Travers, and meets a boy named Marty Preston, who names him Shiloh.
 Marty's strict father, Ray, will not let Marty keep Shiloh because he is not their dog.
-Having personally witnessed Judd's mistreatment of Shiloh, Marty is reluctant to return him, but has no choice.
+Having personally witnessed Judd's mistreatment of Shiloh, Marty returns the dog to him without a choice.
 After Shiloh is mistreated again, the dog returns to Marty.
-Knowing his father will make him return Shiloh, Marty hides him in a shed behind his house.
+Knowing his father will make him return Shiloh, Marty hides him in a shed behind the house.

 Awards